-Susan Stockdale is the author and illustrator of the new children's picture book Fantastic Flowers.
-Her other books for kids include Spectacular Spots and Stripes of All Types.
-She has been a fantasy landscape painter and a textile designer, and she lives in Chevy Chase, Maryland.
+Susan Stockdale is the author and illustrator of the new children's picture book Spectacular Spots.
+Her other books include Stripes of All Types, Bring on the Birds, and Fabulous Fishes.
+She is the president of the Children's Book Guild of Washington, D.C., and she lives in Chevy Chase, Maryland.

-Q: How did you come up with the idea for your new book, Fantastic Flowers?
+Q: How did you come up with the idea for your new book, Spectacular Spots?

 Q: What are you working on now?